 - 1 tablespoon whole grain mustard

-- Mix 2 TBSP mayo and 1 TBSP whole grain mustard together in a small bowl.
+- Mix 2 TBSP mayonnaise and 1 TBSP whole grain mustard together in a small bowl.

 - Spread a quarter of the mayo/mustard mixture on the surface of the bread.
 Top it with shredded gruyere, then half the shredded chicken and the fresh thyme.
-Follow the chicken with a slice of havarti torn into pieces, then the prosciutto.
-Finally, sprinkle a little more of the grated gruyere and half a slice of havarti torn into pieces.Work quickly, making sure you’re creating even layers that go all the way to the edges of the bread while leaving room for the cheese to melt through all the crevices and hold the bread together.
+Follow the chicken with a slice of havarti torn into three pieces, then the prosciutto.
+Finally, sprinkle a little more of the grated gruyere and half a slice of havarti torn into two pieces.Make sure you’re creating even layers that go all the way to the edges of the bread while leaving room for the cheese to melt through all the crevices and hold the bread together.